elm-janitor/manifesto/README.md

 How to prepare a patch for inclusion.
 Formatting, minimalism, ensuring it is rebased correctly.
 Link to the git help doc.

+Get involved in reviewing and merging patches.
+General approach to managing this github org.